YashdalfTheGray/cluster-cleanup/README.md

 # cluster-cleanup

 Library to fill the gap between the SDK and the CLI/Console for deleting an ECS cluster.
+Also comes with a CLI as of version 3.0.0!

 ## What does this do?